-Why everyone needs to know
+Why everyone needs to know about TPD insurance.

 Each and every time we open a new payslip we know two things are certain; we’re going to be charged tax and a portion of our pay will go towards our superannuation fund.